dosssman/doss.github.io/_projects/2020-08-ergodash-build.md

 {: .text-justify}

 The final strategy to set up the Mill-Max receptacle efficient and with optimal accuracy, with either diodes and resistors already mounted or not, was to first set all the receptacles for one board, then insert the switches as it is.
-Then, using a cardboard to press on the switches on top, flip the board to get access to the underboard where we solder the receptacles.
+Then, using a cardboard to press on the switches on top, flip the board to get access under the board where we solder the receptacles.
 When soldering the receptacle, press down the board until the switches are all the way done.
 This makes sure that not only the receptacles are well aligned with the switch legs, but that they sit nicely and as closely as possible to the board.
 Once done, remove and store away the switches to continue mounting the other components.